kirilradkov14/presale-contract/README.md

 ## How it works ?
 #### The creator deploys the contract with the following args:
-- _creatorWallet - ICO creator wallet
 - _tokenInstance - Token address
 - _tokenDecimals - Token decimals
 - _uniswapv2Router - UniswapV2 Router
 - _uniswapv2Factory - UniswapV2 Factory
-- _fee - The fee that the ICO creator pays to the team in both tokens and ether
-- _teamWallet - the team wallet
-- _weth - Wrapped ethereum address
 - _burnToken - when true burns the remaining tokens if the HardCap is not reached, when false refunds to the presale creator
 #### The creator then initiates the sale, passing the following args:
 - _saleRate - Tokens for 1 ETH on presale